handsonkeyboard/ExcelVBA/VBA Codes/Code2_HardcodedTabNames.md

 # VBA Code #2: Hardcoded Tab Names (Array Approach)

 ## 🎯 Code Overview
-This VBC macro generate specific worksheets using their hardcoded names.
+This VBC macro generates specific worksheets using their hardcoded names.

 ## 📗 Usage Guide
 Copy and paste the following code into your VBA editor: